skip to main content

 Right after her birth/death, I actually didn’t hear it much.
 Everyone knew how I was.

-Together, Cousin Andrea, Jed, our four-year-old son and I navigated those first surreal days back home filled with finding space for the flowers and penne alla vodka, bleeding, The View, morgue and funeral home coordination, FaceTimes with my sisters, and, in an epically surreal and shame filled about-face, the formidable task of telling people our bad news after we had just told people our good news.
+Together, my husband, my cousin, and our four-year-old son and I navigated those first surreal days back home.
+We filled the days with finding space for the flowers, penne alla vodka, bleeding, The View, funeral home coordination, FaceTimes with my sisters, and, in an epically surreal and shame filled about-face, the formidable task of telling people our bad news after we had just told people our good news.

 “Hey.
 How are you doing?”